-A limited liability partnership (LLP) and a limited liability company (LLP) are two popular legal structures for small businesses.
+A limited liability partnership (LLP) and a limited liability company (LLC) are two popular legal structures for small businesses.
 While they sound similar, they have some key differences that founders should know.

 Both legal structures combine certain aspects of both corporations and partnerships.
 However, they have their own management requirements, tax benefits, and liability protections.